Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?: Abstract

 \section{Abstract}

-Orbital degrees of freedom amplify the already rich variety of correlation-driven phenomena in correlated fermion systems.
-A prominent example are orbital-selective Mott phases where orbitals containing localized and itinerant carriers coexist.
-In this work we investigate possibilities to realize an orbital selective transition to the ordered magnetic state.
-A mechanism for such a transition has been proposed recently on the basis of dynamical mean-field theory (DMFT) calculations for a two-orbital Hubbard model.
-Considering long-range magnetic fluctuations beyond DMFT changes the orbital selective type of the N\'eel transition to a conventional one that occurs simultaneously for both orbitals as a consequence of Hund's exchange coupling of magnetic fluctuations of different orbitals.
-Here, we show that in the absence of Hund's coupling a novel mechanism of an orbital selective N\'eel transition (OSNT) is at work.
-On the basis of the two-orbital calculations for a Hubbard model with different bandwidths we show that the proposed OSNT can be realized for an arbitrary value of the electronic interaction.
-We demonstrate that in the weak coupling regime this transition is governed by a Slater mechanism and thus occurs first for the narrow orbital.
-At strong coupling a Heisenberg mechanism of the OSNT is realized, and the transition occurs first for the wide orbital.
-Remarkably, at intermediate values of the interaction we find a non-trivial regime of the OSNT, where the Slater mechanism leads to a N\'eel transition that occurs first for the wide orbital.
+Spin- or orbital-selective behaviours in correlated electron materials offer rich promise for spintronics or orbitronics phenomena and applications deriving from them.
+Strong local electronic Coulomb correlations might lead to an orbital-selective Mott state, characterised by the coexistence of localized electrons in some orbitals with itinerant electrons in others.
+Nonlocal electronic fluctuations are much more entangled in orbital space than the local ones.
+For this reason, finding orbital-selective phenomena related to nonlocal correlations, such as orbital-selective magnetic transitions, is a challenge.
+In this work we investigate possibilities to realize an orbital-selective N\'eel transition (OSNT).
+We illustrate that stabilising this state requires a decoupling of magnetic fluctuations in different orbitals, which can only be realized in the absence of Hund's exchange coupling.
+On the basis of two-orbital calculations for a Hubbard model with different bandwidths we show that the proposed OSNT can be found all the way from the weak to the strong coupling regime.
+In the weak coupling regime the transition is governed by a Slater mechanism and thus occurs first for the narrow orbital.
+At strong coupling a Heisenberg mechanism of the OSNT sets in, and the transition occurs first for the wide orbital.
+Remarkably, at intermediate values of the interaction we find a non-trivial regime of the OSNT, where the Slater mechanism leads to a N\'eel transition occurring first for the wide orbital.
+Our work suggests strategies for searching for orbital-selective N\'eel ordering in real materials, in view of possible spin-orbitronics applications.